top of page

 Search

-29 items found
+21 items found

 • aaic-2024 | Airship Association

-Airship Association International Conference 2024 Join Us for an Unforgettable Experience | 25-26 October Kapitän-Lehmannstr.
-2, 63263 Neu-Isenburg/Zeppelinheim, Germany NOTIFY ME Register your interest - Programme, Tickets & Partner Hotels to be announced soon Airships in a fast changing world We look forward to welcoming you to the Airship Association International Conference 2024, a premier gathering for thinkers, leaders, and enthusiasts in LTA community.
+AAIC 2024 Join Us for an Unforgettable Experience | 24-27th October Kapitän-Lehmannstr.
+2, 63263 Neu-Isenburg/Zeppelinheim, Germany TICKETS A range of online and offline tickets are already on sale, with various discounts.
+REGISTER INTEREST Programme & Partner Hotel to be announced soon Airships in a fast changing world We look forward to welcoming you to AAIC (Airship Association International Conference) 2024, a premier gathering for thinkers, leaders, and enthusiasts in LTA community.
 Hosted at the iconic Zeppelin Museum Zeppelinheim, this event promises two days filled with inspiring papers, dynamic panel discussions, and exciting networking opportunities.
 Event Highlights Welcome Drinks Reception: Kick off the event in style with our Welcome Drinks Reception.
 Mingle with fellow attendees, speakers, and visionaries in a casual and welcoming atmosphere.
 2-Day Conference Programme: Embark on a journey of discovery with our carefully curated conference programme.
 Explore innovative research, engage in thought-provoking discussions, and gain insights from leading experts and enthusiasts from the LTA community.
 Papers & Panel Discussions: Delve deeper into the topics that matter most to you with our wide range of papers and panel discussions.
 Whether you're looking to challenge your perspectives or broaden your knowledge, there's something for everyone.
 Gala Dinner (26th October): Conclude your journey with a gala dinner in association with the Zeppelin Museum Zeppelinheim.
 Enjoy an evening of fine dining, entertainment, and conversation in a stunning setting.
 Why Join Us?
-The Association's Annual Conference is more than a simple gathering; it's a unique chance to be together in person and share a journey of discovery and fun.
+AAIC is more than a simple gathering; it's a unique chance to be together in person and share a journey of discovery and fun.
 You'll meet people who share your interests, dive into discussions that spark your curiosity, and come away feeling inspired.
 Whether you're deeply knowledgeable in this area or just looking to explore something new, this event promises something for everyone, offering a space to explore diverse topics and experiences together.
 In Association With In association with the Zeppelin Museum Zeppelinheim, The Airship Association International Conference 2024 is set to be an event that uniquely combines the past, present, and future.

 • Uses | Airship Association